H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

    `2)` Grants the Organizers a non-transferable and non-exclusive right to retransmit, record and make available selected Parties played in the Championships for the purpose of providing commentary and archiving.
 The Organizers may share this right with third parties.

-9. Starting from the 1/32 phase of the knouckout phase, the Participant is obliged to posting informaction about planned date of the Party on Discord Server on `#schedule` channel:
+9. Starting from the 1/32 phase of the knouckout phase, the Participant is obliged to posting informaction about planned date of the Game on Discord Server on `#schedule` channel:

-   `1)` In the 1/32 phase of the knouckout phase before the Party starts,
+   `1)` In the 1/32 phase of the knouckout phase before the Game starts,

-   `2)` In the 1/16 phase of the knouckout phase 24 hours before the Party starts,
+   `2)` In the 1/16 phase of the knouckout phase 24 hours before the Game starts,

-   `3)` In the 1/8 phase of the knouckout phase 48 hours before the Party starts,
+   `3)` In the 1/8 phase of the knouckout phase 48 hours before the Game starts,

-   `4)` In the 1/2 phase of the knouckout phase and in the Grand Championships Finals 72 hours before the Party starts.
+   `4)` In the 1/2 phase of the knouckout phase and in the Grand Championships Finals 72 hours before the Game starts.

 > [!IMPORTANT]
-> Organizers encourage to posting informaction about planned date of the Party on Discord Server on `#schedule` channel also in earlier phases.
+> Organizers encourage to posting informaction about planned date of the Game on Discord Server on `#schedule` channel also in earlier phases.

 10. Starting from the 1/32 phase of the knouckout phase, the Participant is obliged to stream all of their Parties.
 The stream should be conducted on the Twitch, YouTube or on the voice channel on the H3gg Discord Server.
 The Participant is obliged to post a link to the stream on the `#streams` channel on the H3gg Discord Server.

-11. If the Party is rebroadcast by the Organizers, the Participant is additionally obliged, for the duration of the Party, to:
+11. If the Game is rebroadcast by the Organizers, the Participant is additionally obliged, for the duration of the Game, to:

     `1)` Hide all external overlays, e.g. advertisements, banners, overlays informing about the Match status, visible on the Participant's broadcast,

     `2)` Set the Heroes III resolution from 1180x664 to 1365x768.

-12. In the both Matches of Grand Championships Finals every Participatns is obliged, for the duration of the Party, to:
+12. In the both Matches of Grand Championships Finals every Participatns is obliged, for the duration of the Game, to:

     `1)` Put on transmision the image shared from the webcam on the broadcast.
 If the Participant does not have the equipment needed to meet this requirement, the Organizers will make every effort to provide such equipment for the duration of the Match,